DavidTausend/pokemon-memory-cards-game/README.md

 ### Keyboard

-The game integrates keyboard navigation, enabling players to interact with the game using keyboard inputs.
+The game integrates keyboard navigation, enabling players to interact with the game using keyboard inputs: left, right and enter to select the card.
 This feature enhances accessibility, allowing users who prefer or require keyboard navigation to fully engage with the game.

 ### Quit Game